The year 2020 has been a busy one for the real estate market. But what will 2021 be like? Check out this infographic to learn more.

 The first trend to note is a mortgage trend.
 Throughout the country, loan limits for FHA, VA, and conventional mortgages have increased in most counties.
 Loan limits refer to the maximum amount which can be borrowed by a buyer before the loan becomes a “non-conforming” or “jumbo” loan.
 As we know, loan limits are set at the county level.
 This makes sense because different markets around the country have vastly different median home prices.
 It makes little sense for an expensive market, such as Bellevue, WA, to have the same loan limit as a much less expensive market, such as Biloxi, MI.
 What’s more, loan limits are also adjusted according to unit size.
 A one-unit home will have a lower limit than a two or three-unit home within the same county.
 Throughout most of the country, the loan limit for a one-unit home has been raised to $510,400 for conventional mortgage loans.
 In other, more expensive markets, such as King County, WA (which is where Seattle is located), the loan limit for a one-unit home has been raised to $741,750.
 Loan limits for all counties across the country can be viewed here through the Home Buying Institute.

-The next important trend affecting home buyers in 2020 is also a mortgage trend.
-As of January 23, 2020, mortgage rates for 30-year fixed-rate mortgage loans are averaging about 3.6%.
+The next important trend affecting home buyers in 2021 is also a mortgage trend.
+As of February 11, 2021, mortgage rates for 30-year fixed-rate mortgage loans are averaging about 2.8%.
 That’s quite low.
-Real estate and finance experts predict that mortgage rates throughout the country will remain low consistently for the rest of 2020.
-Many experts foresee that average mortgage interest rates will end in 2020 below 4%.
-Mind you, this applies specifically for 30-year fixed-rate mortgage loans.
-As one example, the team at Freddie Mac predicts that the year 2020 will conclude with an average 30-year fixed-rate mortgage interest rate of 3.8%.
+Real estate and finance experts predict that mortgage rates throughout the country will remain low consistently for the rest of 2021.
+This applies specifically for 30-year fixed-rate mortgage loans.
+As one example, the team at Freddie Mac predicts that the year 2021 will conclude with an average 30-year fixed-rate mortgage interest rate of 3.8%.
 Low mortgage rates are a very positive trend for buyers because low rates translate into lower monthly payments and lower overall mortgage loan costs.
 When you consider a loan over its entire 30-year duration, even a slightly lower interest rate can make a very big difference financially.

 Homeowners Will Be Less Eager to Sell